 With the electric car revolution underway, thousands of on-demand drivers are making the switch to clean technology.
-This means charging your car’s battery at the growing number of chargers in London, rather than filling up the petrol tank.
+It’s even easier to do so with the growing incentives offered to drivers, like Uber’s Clean Air Plan, which helps you raise money to buy an electric car.
+Making the switch also means charging your car’s battery at charging stations in London, rather than filling up the petrol tank.
+The charging process is easier if you opt to use one of the best electric car charging apps.

 With a growing number of charging stations around London, it’s important to know which provider owns which charging station.